 Repurposing Your Office from a Workspace to Workplace

-Ever since the days of transitioning back to normal after the pandemic, we have been seeing organisations calling their people back to the office on a full-time or hybrid basis.
-Some are adopting mandatory measures like issuing a new return-to-office policy whereas others are taking gentler tactics, such as offering flexible schedules to encourage people to work in the office.
-Regardless of the approaches, we are facing the critical question about clarifying the purpose of returning to the office.
+Since transitioning ‘back to normal’ after the pandemic, we have been seeing organisations calling their people back to the office on a full-time or hybrid basis.
+Some are adopting mandatory measures in the form of return-to-office policies, whereas others are taking gentler tactics, such as offering flexible schedules..
+Regardless of approach, organisations now need to clarify the purpose of returning to the office and its role in driving sustainable high performance.

 Traditionally, offices were seen as physical locations where employees gathered to perform their duties, with emphasis on productivity and efficiency since the 1860s.
-Accelerated by the rise of knowledge workers in 1980’s, offices were redesigned into various designs, including cubicles and open-plan space, to promote effective communications and collaborations.
-This shift of office design demonstrates its adaptability to changing work demands.
+Accelerated by the rise of knowledge workers in the 1980s, offices were redesigned to take various forms, moving from the productivity and focus-driven cubicle design more open-plan layouts, to promote effective communication and collaboration.

-This transition remained constant until COVID-19 emerged in 2020, where almost all organisations worldwide were forced to implement large-scale remote working for social distancing.
-Previous studies showed that working virtually full-time made people feel lonelier and more isolated.
-This could be attributed to the diminished face-to-face interactions.
-The limited physical connections could also lower the opportunities to build meaningful relationships and the sense of belonging to the organisation.
+The pace of office redesign and iteration remained consistent until COVID-19 emerged in 2020, where almost all organisations worldwide were forced to implement large-scale remote working.
+Previous studies showed that working virtually full-time made people feel lonelier and more isolated, owing to the having fewer face-to-face interactions.
+The limited physical connections could also decrease opportunity to build meaningful relationships – with a further impact on belonging and organisational culture.

 Driving Sustainable High Performance – The key drivers of productivity include energy, focus, coordination, and cooperation.
 The office can be a place where people work more efficiently for creativity and innovation through face-to-face activities.
 Facilities like noise-proof areas, movable furniture, and adjustable light setting also help people to work productively in an inclusive workplace.